Is cork environmentally friendly? Yes, cork is one of the most eco-friendly materials there is.

-The introduction of the aluminium screw-top bottle lid really hurt the cork industry.
+The introduction of the aluminum screw-top bottle lid really hurt the cork industry.
 As a result, Cork Oak forests began to be cleared.
-When a forest is cleared an ecosystem is destroyed.
+When a forest is cleared an ecosystem is destroyed, animals and insects die and soils are eroded.
 Cork Oak forests are very good at supporting bio-diversity.
-Animals and insects die and soils are eroded.

-Then, if destroying forests wasn’t bad enough, the bauxite needed to make aluminium is open-cast mined.
+Then, if destroying forests wasn’t bad enough, the bauxite needed to make aluminum is open-cast mined.
 Open-cast mining is hugely damaging to the environment.

-Cork is used in the manufacture of automotive products, musical instruments, sports goods and of course promotional merchandise!
+Cork is used in the manufacture of auto products, musical instruments, sports goods, and of course promotional merchandise!